A mop of lively dark hair walks into my room wheeling a screen.

 This afternoon I spend a lot of time trying to visualise the accident, to try and work out how all of the injuries happened.
 Could I have done anything differently?
 Was I partly to blame for all this?
 Mat tells me the lady who hit me, a young mother with her baby in the car, had swerved across from the opposite side of the road for no apparent reason.
 He says it wasn’t my fault, that there was nothing I could have done differently.
 I can’t decide whether or not to believe him.

 My ruminating is disturbed by a knock on my door.
 A young surgeon in green scrubs walks in and introduces himself.

-“Hi Lucy, I’m Doctor Curzen,” he smiles and leans on the edge of my bed.
+“Hi Lucy, I’m Doctor Krosin,” he smiles and leans on the edge of my bed.
 I picture him wearing his fraternity sweatpants, drinking beer and watching the game on a lazy Saturday afternoon.